Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: An informal introduction

 Other essentially-equivalent choices are also possible.
-One can justify this definition either by making informal analogies with finite-dimensional non-random dynamical systems \cite{Mandelbrot}, or by making a somewhat informal appeal to the Borel--Cantelli lemma \cite{BC}.
-Gibbons and Titi \cite{GibbonsTiti} contains an exciting modern account of mathematical intermittency and its role in our present-day understanding of physical intermittency.
+One can justify this definition either by making informal analogies with finite-dimensional nonrandom dynamical systems \cite{Mandelbrot}, or by making a somewhat informal appeal to the Borel--Cantelli lemma \cite{BC}.
+Gibbon and Titi \cite{GibbonTiti} contains an exciting modern account of mathematical intermittency and its role in our present-day understanding of physical intermittency.

-In the case that $G=\R$, $G=[0\,,1]$, or $G=\Z^d$, there is a huge literature that is devoted to the intermittency properties of (SHE) when $\sigma(x)=\text{const}\cdot x$; this particular model---the so-called \emph{parabolic Anderson model}---is interesting in its own right, as it is connected deeply with a large number of diverse questions in probability theory and mathematical physics.
-See, for example, the ample bibliographies of Ref.s \cite{BC,CM94,GartnerKonig,Kardar,KPZ,Molch91,ZRS} and those of Ref.s \cite{Corwin,CM,denHollander,DoeringSvavov,FoondunKh} for the many more-recent developments.
+In the case that $G=\R$, $G=[0,1]$ or $G=\mathbf{Z}^d$, there is a huge literature that is devoted to the intermittency properties of (\ref{SHE}) when $\sigma(x)=\operatorname{const}\cdot\, x$; this particular model---the so-called \emph{parabolic Anderson model}---is interesting in its own right, as it is connected deeply with a large number of diverse questions in probability theory and mathematical physics.
+See, for example, the ample bibliographies of \cite {BC,CM94,Corwin,CM,DoeringSvavov,denHollander,FoondunKh,GartnerKonig,Kardar,KPZ,Molch91,ZRS}.

-The parabolic Anderson model arises in a surprisingly large number of diverse scientific problems; see Carmona and Molchanov \cite[Introduction]{CM94}.
-We mention quickly a few such instances: If $\sigma(0)=0$, $u_0(x)>0$ for all $x\in G$, and $G$ is either $\R$ or $[0\,,1]$ then Mueller's comparison principle \cite{Mueller} shows that $u_t(x)> 0$ almost surely for all $t>0$ and $x\in G$; see also \cite[p.\ 130]{Minicourse}.
+The parabolic Anderson model arises in a surprisingly large number of diverse scientific problems; see Carmona and Molchanov \cite{CM94}, Introduction.
+We mention quickly a few such instances: if $\sigma(0)=0$, $u_0(x)>0$ for all $x\in G$, and $G$ is either $\R$ or $[0,1]$ then Mueller's comparison principle \cite{Mueller} shows that $u_t(x)> 0$ almost surely for all $t>0$ and $x\in G$; see also \cite{Minicourse}, page~130.
 In that case, $h_t(x):=\log u_t(x)$ is well defined and is the so-called Cole--Hopf solution to the KPZ equation of statistical mechanics \cite{Kardar,KPZ}.
-The parabolic Anderson model has direct connections also with the stochastic Burger's equation \cite{CM94} and Majda's model of shear-layer flow in turbulent diffusion \cite{Majda}.
+The parabolic Anderson model has many connections also with the stochastic Burger's equation \cite{CM94} and Majda's model of shear-layer flow in turbulent diffusion \cite{Majda}.

-Foondun and Khoshnevisan \cite{FoondunKh} have shown that the solution to (SHE) is fairly generically intermittent even when $\sigma$ is non linear, as long as $\sigma$ behaves as a line in one form or another.
+Foondun and Khoshnevisan \cite{FoondunKh} have shown that the solution to (\ref{SHE}) is fairly generically intermittent even when $\sigma$ is nonlinear, as long as $\sigma$ behaves as a line in one form or another.